CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 What output do you get?

+- this was the output "ƒ log() { [native code] }"

 Now enter just `console` in the Console, what output do you get back?

+- this was the output "console {debug: ƒ, error: ƒ, info: ƒ, log: ƒ, warn: ƒ, …}"

 Try also entering `typeof console`

+- It returned "object"

 Answer the following questions: